Begin at the Beginning!

 One of the first steps to a bathroom or kitchen renovation is picking materials.
 Getting a tile type and style that you’ll like is very important.
 The tile will literally be set in stone once your reno project is done.
-Tile is also one of the most expensive finishing materials for any bathroom or kitchen remodel.
+Tile is also one of the most expensive finishing materials for a bathroom or kitchen remodel.
 So, here are some specific tips for where to buy tile in Austin, TX (and some general advice for buying tile anywhere).

 Most of the where to buy tile decisionmaking boils down to two questions.
-How flexible your design, and how big is your budget?
+How flexible is your design, and how big is your budget?

 Where to buy tile for a tight budget